LB2391: Accelerating Infrastructure Modernization with OpenShift Virtualization

 As the last part of this introduction section, you are asked to download and extract a couple of assets and scripts that will be used in the later lab sections.

-You have an integrated terminal on your right hand side, use it to clone the provided repository with the commands shown below:
+Using the integrated terminal on your right side, use it to clone the provided repository with the commands shown below:

 git clone https://github.com/rhpds/modernize-ocp-virt-workspace

-List your cloned directory and see if all the assets are available:
+List your cloned directory and confirm that all of the assets are available:

 ls -la modernize-ocp-virt-workspace